gvwilson/sdxpy/en/src/linter/index.md

 we can walk through this tree to find all the `FunctionDef` nodes and record their `name` properties.
-Since each node's structure is a little different, we'd have to write one function for each type of node that knew which fields of that node were worth exploring.
+Since each node's structure is a little different, we would have to write one function for each type of node that knew which fields of that node were worth exploring.

 Luckily for us,
 the [ast][py_ast] module comes with tools that can do this for us.
-The class `ast.NodeVisitor` knows how to recurse through an AST.
+The class `ast.NodeVisitor` uses the [%i "Visitor pattern" "design pattern!Visitor" %][%g visitor_pattern "Visitor" %][%/i%] design pattern to recurse through an AST.
-Each time it reaches a new node of type `Thing`, it looks for a method called `visit_Thing`, e.g., when it reaches a `FunctionDef` node it looks for `visit_FunctionDef`.
+Each time it reaches a new node of type `Thing`, it looks for a method called `visit_Thing`;
+for example,
+when it reaches a `FunctionDef` node it looks for `visit_FunctionDef`.
 If that method has been defined,
 `NodeVisitor` calls it with the node as an argument.